alexfikl/uvt-beamer/README.md

 ## How to use it

-Copy the `beamerthemeuvt.sty` and the accompanying `sty` files to your local directory together with any relevant assets from the `assets` folder.
+Copy the `beamerthemeuvt.sty` and the accompanying `beamercolorthemeuvt.sty` file to your local directory together with any relevant assets from the `assets` folder.
 You can use the `template.tex` file to get you started with a few useful options and examples.
 The `template.tex` can then be built with `PDFLaTeX` (or `XeLaTeX` or `LuaLaTeX` for the adventurous).